How to Pass the 2nd Grade MAP Test in 2023

 Language Use Questions

 In this section, your child’s knowledge of grammar, spelling and vocabulary will be assessed.
-2nd grade language use questions in the MAP test are split into three areas:

-- Mechanics – For example, spelling
+• Mechanics – For example, spelling

-- Grammar and usage – For example, nouns and pronouns
+• Grammar and usage – For example, nouns and pronouns

-- Writing process – For example, pre-planning
+• Writing process – For example, pre-planning

-Sample 2nd Grade Language Use Questions
+MAP Test Grade 2 - Language Use Sample Questions

 1. Which of the following words is not spelled correctly?